Welcome to Financial Expert. If you’re at the crossroads of choosing between a savings account or investments, you’re in the right place.

 - Units in a fund which invests in companies on your behalf

-Debt (The right to be repaid a specific sum, plus interest at a later date)
+Debt.
+The right to be repaid a specific sum, plus interest at a later date.

-Property (Possession of title over an area of land, or the buildings upon it).
+Property.
+Possession of title over an area of land, or the buildings upon it.

-Commodities & other assets (Ownership of other items which may not produce an ‘income’, but whose value may rise over time).
+Commodities & other assets.
+Ownership of other items which may not produce an ‘income’, but whose value may rise over time.

-- Collectables, such as wine, art and classic cars.
+- Collectables, such as wine, art and classic cars

-The table below shows the annual gain or loss in the total value of the 100 largest companies on the London Stock Exchange (known collectively as ‘The FTSE100’).
+The table below shows the annual gain or loss in the total value of the 100 largest companies on the London Stock Exchange (known collectively as ‘The FTSE 100’).

-If we had invested £1,000 in those same companies in 2010, this would now be worth £1,579.
+If you had invested £1,000 in those same companies in 2010, this would now be worth £1,579.
 That’s an average return of 6.7% per year!

 To find out, we need to look over a much longer period.
 Credit Suisse, an investment bank, has crunched data which shows that over the last 118 years UK equities have returned an average of 5.5%.